 Thairath Online

-Dramatic Incident: Chinese Tourist Injured by Snow Leopard After Ignoring Warnings and Approaching for Photos
+Dramatic Incident: Chinese Tourist Injured by Snow Leopard After Ignoring Warnings to Keep Distance for Photos

 Foreign27 Jan 2026 12:42 GMT+7